khurramsyed/swagger-example/readme.md

 # Documenting Service API using Swagger

-This is sample project showing how to use swagger to generate API documentation
+This is a sample project showing how to use swagger to generate the API documentation

 ## Maven Depenencies